resistcorp/rust-emulator-proto/README.md

 you'll need to run `npm install` in the www folder until I get rid of the dependencies and write my dev server.

+on windows, [this batch](start_emulator_dev.bat) will setup a "usable" live code experience on virtual disk W:

 ### 🛠️ dev with `www/npm run dev` and `wasm-pack build`
 ### 🛠️ Build rust code with `wasm-pack build` (not autobuilt for now, but it hot-reloads)

 ## Licence
 [WTFPL](http://www.wtfpl.net/) You're free to copy my terrible code and make it even worse.
+Don't use it on important things though.

 If you do make it better I'd like to know, thanks